 - High Voltage Insulation Failure Mechanisms, IEEE International Symposium on Electrical Insulation, Vancouver, BC, 2008

 - Corona Protection in Rotating High Voltage Machines, INDUCTICA 2006 Conference, Berlin

 We understand the challenges of material selection and the demanding operating environment of your application.
-Our Application Engineering Team takes a consultative approach to understanding your requirements.
-By relying on our material specialists, our customers gain valuable insight into how to improve component designs to increase efficiency and functionality while reducing cost.
+Our Application Engineering Team takes a consultative approach to understand your requirements.
+By relying on our material specialists, our customers gain valuable insight into improving component designs to increase efficiency and functionality while reducing cost.
 In addition to helping with material selection, we challenge ourselves to optimize production for material yield or fabrication efficiency.
-As a lean enterprise, we are focused on continuous improvement and finding the most cost-effective, efficient solutions for our customers.
+As a lean enterprise, we focus on continuous improvement and finding the most cost-effective, efficient solutions for our customers.

 Please contact us today if we can help answer material property questions or provide an application-specific quote.
 Thank you for the opportunity to earn your business.